Ghibli Park

 Ghibli Park (ジブリパーク, Jiburipāku) is a theme park in Nagakute, Aichi, Japan.
 It opened on 1 November 2022 and features attractions based on several of the movies produced by Studio Ghibli.
 First announced in 2017, with construction starting in 2020, the park is located within the grounds of the Expo 2005 Aichi Commemorative Park.
-It is mainly accessible by the Aichikyūhaku-kinen-kōen Station, which is a railway station at the park entrance.
+It is mainly accessible via the Aichikyūhaku-kinen-kōen Station, which is a railway station at the park entrance.
 This is the primary place of access as there is no private parking lot for the park.
 The park will cover 7.1 ha when it is fully complete.